-Figure 6: Women sowing maize seeds atPonyentanga Source: Field survey(2017)
+Figure 6: Women sowing maize seeds at Ponyentanga

 Men are mainly responsible for weeding.
 Where fertiliser is applied, both women and men do it.
 Harvesting of the crops is a shared responsibility, but the women do the transportation of the harvest.
 Storage of cereals/grains, yam and potatoes is done by men and marketing are within the space of women.
 Figure 7 below shows men weeding in a guinea corn farm at Dorimon.